Travelfish tips on travel health & safety

 More than anything else, using good sense will help keep you safe and healthy on the road.
 The most essential thing, given the tropical climate, is to stay well hydrated by drinking plenty of purified bottled water.
 It is readily available everywhere.
 Many even opt to use purified bottled water while brushing their teeth.

-Proper sanitation will also help reduce the risk of the most common traveler's illnesses, such as diarrhea.
+Proper sanitation will also help reduce the risk of the most common traveler's illnesses, such as diarrhoea.
 Use good judgment when selecting where to eat, particularly when buying food from street vendors, and wash your hands or use hand sanitiser often, including every time before you have a meal.
-It should be noted that medication for diarrhea (like loperamide mentioned above) won't actually "fix" your problem, rather it "slows everything down" -- so is only really for use before long trips or in cases where you've really lost control.
+It should be noted that medication for diarrhoea (like loperamide mentioned above) won't actually "fix" your problem, rather it "slows everything down" -- so is only really for use before long trips or in cases where you've really lost control.
 If you're not doing any travelling, you're better off to bring your diet back to basics till your system settles down rather than pop a pill and keep cramming new food into your system.

 Use sunscreen and wear sunglasses and a hat when necessary to protect yourself from the strong tropical sun.
 Eating a healthy, balanced diet, drinking alcohol in moderation (at least some of the time), and getting plenty of rest will help you feel better too, particularly on extended journeys.